Jason-Joannou/fintech-project-2024/documentation/docs/components/flask_templates.md

   - The administrator's decision (approve or reject) is sent to `approve_applications.py`, where the backend updates the status of the application in the database.
   - If the application is approved, the user is notified and added to the group.
 If rejected, the user is informed of the decision.
   - The page may also allow administrators to leave a note explaining their decision, particularly if the application is rejected.

-## Approval Login

-The `approval_login` page ensures that only authorized administrators can access the approve/reject functionality.
-It requires administrators to log in with their credentials before they can manage membership applications.

-**Data Captured:**
-- **Username**: The admin's login username.
-- **Password**: The password used to authenticate the admin.

-**Why the Approval Login page is designed so:**
-This page enhances security by requiring administrators to authenticate before making changes to the group's membership.
-Ensuring that only authorized users can approve or reject applications helps protect the group from unauthorized access and ensures that membership decisions are legitimate.

-**Endpoints in Approval Login:**
-**POST /approval_login**:

-  - The form data is processed by `approval_login.py`, where the backend verifies the admin's credentials.
-  - If the credentials are correct, the admin is granted access to the membership management page.
-  - If the login attempt fails, an error message is displayed, and the admin is prompted to retry.

 ## Action Success Template